HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 For a page to appear in a search engine results page (SERP), the page must first be crawled and indexed.
 This process is a critical foundation of SEO.

 Search engines may discover pages in several ways, including external links, sitemaps, or by being directly submitted to the search engine using webmaster tools.
 In 2022, Bing shared that its crawler discovered nearly [70 billion new pages *daily*](https://x.com/patrickstox/status/1630582277057986560?s=20).
-During this year's antitrust suit against Google, it was revealed that its *index* is only around [400 billion documents](https://zyppy.com/seo/google-index-size/#:~:text=But%20recently%2C%20during%20testimony%20in,Google's%20index%20size%20in%202020.).
+During this year's antitrust suit against Google, it was revealed that its *index* is only around <a hreflang="en" href="https://zyppy.com/seo/google-index-size/#:~:text=But%20recently%2C%20during%20testimony%20in,Google's%20index%20size%20in%202020.">400 billion documents</a>.
 That means far more pages are crawled than indexed.

 This section addresses the state of the web, as it relates to how search engines crawl and index content, as well as the directives and signals SEOs can provide so that crawlers interact and retain versions of their content.

 ### `robots.txt`

 As search engines explore the web, they stop at the `robots.txt` file, which one can think of as a visitors' center for each site.
-The `robots.txt` file sits at the root of an origin and allows site owners to implement the [Robots Exclusion Protocol](https://en.wikipedia.org/wiki/Robots.txt).
+The `robots.txt` file sits at the root of an origin and allows site owners to implement the [Robots Exclusion Protocol](https://wikipedia.org/wiki/Robots.txt).
 It's designed to signal or instruct bots which URLs a search engine can or cannot crawl.

 It is not a hard, technical directive.
 Rather, it's up to the bot to honor these instructions.
 Since the major search engines respect this protocol, it's relevant for our SEO analysis.

 While the robot.txt file has been used since 1994 to control how a site is crawled, it only became formally standardized with the Internet Engineering Task Force in September 2022.
-The formalization of the [RFC 9390](https://datatracker.ietf.org/doc/html/rfc9309) protocol in 2022 occurred after the previous year's edition of the Web Almanac was published and led to stricter enforcement of technical standards.
+The formalization of the <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9309">RFC 9390</a> protocol in 2022 occurred after the previous year's edition of the Web Almanac was published and led to stricter enforcement of technical standards.

 For the measurements for this year's Web Almanac, we ran Lighthouse, an open-source, automated tool for improving the quality of web pages in tandem with our own data collection.
 These audits showed that 8.43% of desktop pages and 7.40% of mobile pages failed the tool's check for [valid `robots.txt` files](https://developer.chrome.com/docs/lighthouse/seo/invalid-robots-txt).